max-pio/volcanite/doc/Setup.md

   }
 }
 ```
-Afterwards you can build the `volcanite` executable.
+Afterward you can build the `volcanite` executable.

 ## Headless Builds